lenoox/classified-ads-backend/README.md

 #### Run project

  - Install OpenJDK or JDK.
- - Import dump.example.sql file to your database from ./mysql-data/db/ directory.
  - Make a copy of the application-dev.properties.example file and rename it to application-dev.properties - then edit the database credentials there.
  - In your terminal go to the project folder and run a command to start the project:
 ```
 /mvnw spring-boot:run -Dspring-boot.run.profiles=dev
 ```
  _In Spring right now the dev profile is recommended._
+ - Import insert.sql file to your database from ./mysql-data/insert_data/ directory.
  - Run in a browser
     - with swagger:
         - Start http://localhost:8081/swagger-ui.html to test all endpoints